 El Torcal in the south of Spain, a magical place

 I have been living half my life in the south of Spain.
 There are many special places to visit in Andalucia and one of them is El Torcal, an unusual and magical place.
-El Torcal was included as a landmark within the Antequera Dolmens site.
-This was inscribed on the UNESCO World Heritage list July 15, 2016.
+They included El Torcal as a landmark within the Antequera Dolmens site.
+They inscribed this on the UNESCO World Heritage list July 15, 2016.

 When visiting, you will have the feeling that you are transported to a faraway past, the land of dinosaurs.
 You can spend the whole day there as there are 3 different routes, from easy to more difficult.
 Take a picnic, water, sunscreen, and good walking shoes along.

 What is El Torcal?

 El Torcal is an original Karstic landscape and a nature reserve located in the Sierra del Torcal mountains.
 Thru out the ages, the elements like water and wind have shaped the limestone to bizarre forms.
 You will find it close to the city of Antequera in the south of Spain.